-OPERATIONAL PHASE Potential impact and risk: Socio-economic aspect (Medium - Positive) Nature of impact: The proposed activity will increase the coverage of telecommunications services, including providing a more reliable and wider coverage.
+OPERATIONAL PHASE Potential impact and risk: Socio-economic aspect (Medium - Positive) Nature of impact: The proposed activity will increase the coverage of telecommunications services, including providing a more reliable and wider coverage - promoting health and safety in relation to contact medical emergency and police services if required.
 The proposed mast will have a positive impact on the socio-economics of the surrounding area as it will provide communication users with the option of faster internet coverage, cheaper cellular rates and available, stable network coverage which could be critical in the case of an emergency.
 Extent and duration of impact: Regional, Long-term Consequence of impact or risk: Please see above.
 The activity will increase the cellular network coverage within the area.
 Medium - Positive Probability of occurrence: Highly Probable Degree to which the impact may cause irreplaceable loss of resources: N/A. Unlikely to cause any loss of resources.
 This is a positive impact.
 Degree to which the impact can be reversed: N/A. This is a positive impact.
 Indirect impacts: Low - Positive indirect impacts associated with the activity.
 Improved mobile network coverage within the surrounding area.
 Cumulative impact prior to mitigation: Medium - Positive Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low - Positive Degree to which the impact can be avoided: N/A. This is a positive impact that will improve the cellular network coverage within the surrounding area.
 Degree to which the impact can be managed: N/A. This is a positive impact.
 Degree to which the impact can be mitigated: N/A. This is positive impact.
 Proposed mitigation: N/A. This is a positive impact.
 No mitigation measures required.
 Residual impacts: Low - Positive Cumulative impact post mitigation: Low - Positive Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Low - Positive DECOMMISSIONING AND CLOSURE PHASE Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.
-Nature of impact: Extent and duration of impact: Consequence of impact or risk: Probability of occurrence: Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be reversed: Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Proposed mitigation: Residual impacts: Cumulative impact post mitigation: Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High)
+Nature of impact: Extent and duration of impact: Consequence of impact or risk: Probability of occurrence: Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be reversed: Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Proposed mitigation: Residual impacts: Cumulative impact post mitigation: Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Alternative 1: Proposed 30m high Lattice Mast - (Preferred)